-Currently due to Covid-19 restrictions the OK Youth Choir is taking place online in 2 groups on Saturday mornings.
+The OK Youth Choir has returned to meeting in person in 2 groups on Saturday mornings during term-time.
 A Choir for children with additional needs and their siblings.
 The Choir gives pupils the opportunity to develop their skills, find their own voice and gain the confidence to sing in front of others.
 Children who are mute will often start to sing in a choir; others with communication difficulties may sing better than they speak.
 Choir sessions are on Saturday morning for 45 minutes with 2 age groups: ages 5-11 and ages 12-25

 - Learning breathing techniques by for example blowing instruments